EYDS-CA/workshop-k8s/README.md

 #### Initial Set Up:

-Kubernetes resources can be created in a number of different ways.
+Azure/Kubernetes resources are created in several ways.
 In this milestone, we will focus on using autodeployment via GitHub actions, which we have already configured in this repositorysitory.
 The following steps will configure the .kube/config file on your local device, and you will use the contents of this file as your `KUBE_CONFIG` GitHub secret.

 #### Get the source code:
  Either fork, or, clone and then set the remote origin to a new repository in your own GitHub account to use the source files from this repository.